Starcounter/Docs/tutorial/expense-tracker/README.md

 ## Result

-<section class="see-yourself">Run the program and try to add expenses, change their cost, and see the current balance change in real time.</section>
+Run the program and try to add expenses, change their cost, and see the current balance change in real time.

 ![part 5 gif](/assets/Part5resized.gif)